Book 1 in the Seduction series

 …and one will succeed.

 *The Seduction Season One is currently only available in the United States.
-Unfortunately Eloisa has no control over this, but at some point her publisher will release it in all formats and locations.
+Unfortunately Eloisa has no control over this, but at some point her publisher will release it in ebook and audiobook in all locations.
 Eloisa’s UK publisher, Piatkus, will be publishing both stories in electronic format.

 Enjoy an Excerpt